 MOD USA/142A23/1

-5.394 In the United States, the use of the band 2 300-2 390MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile services.
+5.394 In the United States, the use of the band 2 360-2 395 MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile services.
 In Canada, the use of the band 2 360-2 400 MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile services.
-(WRC-07)
+(WRC-23)

 Reasons: To align the footnote with the actual usage of the aeronautical mobile service for telemetry in the United States.